 Transparency in rewards: Data and model providers can see they are getting the fair value of what they’ve submitted since all computation is verifiable, making them far more likely to participate.

-Real-Time automation: Taking action on-chain and generating value directly in micro securitised tokens will make it easier than ever to manager and transfer risk in a transparent way.
+Real-Time automation: Taking action on-chain and generating value directly in micro securitized tokens will make it easier than ever to manage and transfer risk in a transparent way.

 Network effects: Multi-sided network effects from users, data providers, and data scientists make the system self-reinforcing.
 The better it performs, the more capital it attracts, which means more potential payouts, which attracts more data providers and data scientists, who make the system smarter, which in turn attracts more capital, and back around again.